 Diageo announces creation of world's first ever 100% plastic free paper-based spirits bottle

-It has been created through a new partnership with Pilot Lite, a venture management company, to launch Pulpex Limited, a new world-leading sustainable packaging technology company.
+It comes as Diageo announces that it has launched a new partnership with Pilot Lite, a venture management company, to launch Pulpex Limited, a new world-leading sustainable packaging technology company.
 To ensure that the technology can be used in every area of life, Pulpex Limited has established a partner consortium of world leading FMCG companies in non-competing categories including Unilever, and PepsiCo, with further partners expected to be announced later in the year.
 The consortium partners are each expecting to launch their own branded paper bottles, based on Pulpex Limited’s design and technology, in 2021.

 Pulpex Limited has developed a ‘first-of-its-kind’ scalable paper-based bottle designed and developed to be 100% plastic free and expected to be fully recyclable.
 The bottle is made from sustainably sourced pulp to meet food-safe standards and will be fully recyclable in standard waste streams.
 The technology will allow brands to rethink their packaging designs, or move existing designs into paper, whilst not compromising on the existing quality of the product.

 Ewan Andrew, Chief Sustainability Officer, Diageo PLC, said: “We’re proud to have created this world first.
 We are constantly striving to push the boundaries within sustainable packaging and this bottle has the potential to be truly ground-breaking.
 It feels fitting that we should launch it with Johnnie Walker, a brand that has often led the way in innovation throughout its 200 years existence.”